wso2/docs-choreo-dev/en/docs/ipaas/micro-integrator/develop-integrations-with-integration-studio.md

-# Develop Integrations with the Micro Integrator
+# Develop Integrations with the Integration Studio

 Choreo iPaaS offers a platform for developing and deploying integrations with ease.
 With the Integration Studio, developers can create integrations using WSO2 Synapse and deploy them in a Micro Integrator (MI) runtime.
 Choreo iPaaS provides a centralized management system for integrations, making deployment and maintenance simple.